-Since there’s stipulated time dedicated to the interview Brad and our interviewer couldn’t dig deeper into this topic.
+Since there is a stipulated time dedicated to the interview Brad and our interviewer couldn’t dig deeper into this topic.

 Therefore, I thought of dissecting this topic and share my findings here.

-4 Levels of Recruitment From The Companies POV!
+4 Stages of Recruitment From The Companies POV!

 1. Level 0

 Communication is the key!
-However, due to the “alleged” friction between hiring managers and recruiters, there seems to be miss-communication.
+However, due to the “alleged” friction between hiring managers and recruiters, there seems to be miscommunication.

 Both parties don’t indulge much with each other and therefore when there’s a requirement of a new employee, not much heed is paid to the open position.